What is a root canal?

 Root canal therapy is a very common dental procedure.
 According to recent statistics in the United States alone almost 41,000 root canals are performed every day and close to 15 million are done over the course of a year.
 Because it has high success rate, a root canal procedure is considered one of the most effective methods of saving and retaining a tooth that has been severely compromised by dental decay or injury.

 Your teeth are much more than just the hard outer biting surfaces and the roots.
 Inside of each one is a central chamber that contains connective tissue, a nerve supply, and blood vessels.
 Collectively these core tissues, known as the dental pulp, help your tooth to grow and mature before it emerges into the mouth.
-Once your tooth is in place, the dental pulp provides nourishment, keeps the tooth vital, and
+Once your tooth is in place, the dental pulp provides nourishment, keeps the tooth vital, and alerts you of problems.
+Having sensitivity to various stimuli like biting down and eating or drinking hot or cold items is a warning from the nerves inside your tooth that dental decay is present, dental trauma has occurred, or an infection is brewing.
+The degree of pain that you experience depends on the extent of the damage and nerve involvement.

 If your endodontist informs you that a tooth needs a root canal, it is because the dental pulp has become irreversibly damaged or has died.
 However, if enough intact tooth structure remains and there is healthy bone support around the compromised tooth, you do not need to have the tooth extracted.
 A fully developed tooth does not require the dental pulp to remain functional.
 You can preserve your natural tooth by having your endodontist perform a root canal on the tooth.